open5e/open5e/source/Spellcasting/spells_a-z/i/insect-plague.rst

 **Duration:** Concentration, up to 10 minutes

-Swarming, biting locusts fill a 20 foot radius sphere centered on a point you choose within range.
-The sphere spreads around corners.
-The sphere remains for the duration, and its area is lightly obscured.
+Swarming, biting locusts fill a 20 foot radius :ref:`srd:sphere` centered on a point you choose within range.
+The :ref:`srd:sphere` spreads around corners.
+The :ref:`srd:sphere` remains for the duration, and its area is lightly obscured.
 The sphere's area is difficult terrain.

 When the area appears, each creature in it must make a Constitution